FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 Adds an input to the transaction from the given address.
-The public address is given, and the wallet must have the private key associated with the address in order to succusfully sign the transaction.
+The public address is given, and the wallet must have the private key associated with the address to successfully sign the transaction.

-The input is measured in factoshis, so to send 10 factoids, you must input 1,000,000,000 factoshis (without commas in json)
+The input is measured in factoshis, so to send ten factoids, you must input 1,000,000,000 factoshis (without commas in JSON)

 ## add-output